pdtbinh/ViralTweets_NLP/README.md

 # ViralTweets with BERT

-Aalto's project: Predict tweet vitality
+<b>Aalto's project</b>: Predict tweet vitality

+This repo is to upload codes that I'm responsible for in this group project.